sighupio/fury-kubernetes-ingress/katalog/cert-manager/MAINTENANCE.md

     cert-manager-cainjector:leaderelection-rb.yaml \
     done

-diff cert-manager-cainjector-rbac.yaml ../katalog/cert-manager/cainjector/rbac.yaml  # or the tool of your choice.
+# Diff the files with the ones in katalog/cert-manager/cainjector/rbac.yaml
 # do the same for the rest of the files.
 ```